maisie williams and bill milner on showing the realities of youth through a sci-fi filter | read | i-D

 Bill: I loved the reality element of a superhero film.
 Particularly one set in London — we don't really have any superheroes.
 And then they've suddenly taken it to a world that feels very real, as opposed to the glitz and glamour of some superhero films.
 He's not a well-off kid, he's had shit happen in his life, and the things that have happened in his life — particularly Lucy with the rape scene — are dark but real.

-Yes, despite the sci-fi element the characters are realistic depictions of young adults.
+Despite the sci-fi element, the characters are realistic depictions of young adults.
 Did you see any of yourself in Tom and Lucy?

 Maisie: Yeah.
 It was nice to work on something that felt a bit more familiar for myself, especially coming from Game of Thrones and a medieval world, where there's not a lot of freedom in dialogue.
 It was nice to be able to bring something to the table and be like 'what about this?' and feel confident in that.
 I wouldn't have the confidence to make huge suggestions about the way Game of Thrones should be.
 But I know what it's like being a 19-year-old girl at school, and there were scenes and moments where I was like, this has happened in my own life.